 Having completed his Associate in Applied Science degree as well as additional certificates, Mohammed began working for Dialysis Care Center.
 He initially was an IT assistant and then was promoted to systems analyst.
 He had the privilege of traveling across six states to help various locations with IT issues that could not be solved remotely.

 “We provide a needed service, especially during COVID,” he said.
 “The doctors and nurses were always in the clinics, and when a computer breaks down, we are the people who keep them up and running.”

 Mohammed is also working on his bachelor’s degree, still focused on his goal of completing his education and gaining enough work experience before returning to Ghana.
-With this in mind, he recently accepted a new position as an IT systems administrator.
-Although he is sad to leave the Dialysis Care Center, he is excited about the new opportunity and what he can learn from it.
+With this in mind, he accepted a new position at a new company as an IT systems administrator and is enjoying the opportunity to increase his skills.
 He also returns to COD periodically to speak with students, encouraging them to finish school, find a job, pay off any debts and then move forward.